Ayush8120/Improved-MR-DFS-PX4/README.md

 roslaunch px4 multi_uav_macros_sitl.launch
 roslaunch ayush best.launch

-This will launch the empty world contatining nodes and a bsic implementation of the algorithm
+This will launch the empty world contatining nodes and a basic implementation of the algorithm